Nashville-Public-Library/bedework-docs/docs/add-events/description.md

 - Don't include event times in the description field.
 - Don’t use special characters in titles. ``(& ` ~ @)``
 - Avoid using acronyms or jargon that are unfamiliar to the general public.
-Spell out "NPL."
+Spell out "Nashville Public Library."
 - Do not include phone numbers for branch library.
 Phone is displayed when you choose a contact.
 This is redundant and risks typos.

-Refer to the [NPL Style Guide](https://docs.google.com/document/d/1GEg7vq-WWuBhZaVDM39cERYrDljqLXI5CUQngT1d694/edit?usp=sharing) for writing style rules governing all library communications.
+Refer to the [Nashville Public Library Style Guide](https://docs.google.com/document/d/1GEg7vq-WWuBhZaVDM39cERYrDljqLXI5CUQngT1d694/edit?usp=sharing) for writing style rules governing all library communications.

 ## Required Content